cpsyctc/CECPfuns/README.md

     site about my non-CORE work is slowly building (from a much earlier one) at <https://www.psyctc.org/psyctc/> and my personal site is
     <https://www.psyctc.org/pelerinage2016>.

+## Licence and disclaimer

+The package is licensed under the MIT licence
+<https://opensource.org/licenses/MIT> which means you should be able to
+reuse anything here that you find useful with no fee to me as long as you comply with the terms of that licence.
+The licence has a very capitalised disclaimer:

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.